ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ### Run the user login & consent app

-For the sake of simplicity, we will use the already available [user login and consent](https://github.com/ory/hydra-login-consent-node) example app.
-It emulates a Identity Management application (it has only one user) and integrates with ORY Hydra's User Login & Consent Flow.
+In order to make this example easier to follow, we will use the already available [user login and consent](https://github.com/ory/hydra-login-consent-node) example app.
+It emulates a one user Identity Management application that integrates with ORY Hydra's User Login & Consent Flow.

 ```shell
 $ docker run -d \